Wawamama/natours-api/readme.md

 ## What is it?

-My first REST API, built to learn back-end development./n This API simulates the one that could be used by a travel agency.
+My first REST API, built to learn back-end development.
+This API simulates the one that could be used by a travel agency.
 It provides endpoints for Tours, Users and Reviews, as well as secured authentification.

 ## Technologies